bkcoleman1024/Telecom-Analysis/README.md

 ## Methods

 This project focuses on why a customer may choose to leave a telecommunications company.
 A certain amount of turnover is expected.
+There was an imbalance to the data.
+I used SMOTE to address this issue.

 ## Results

-The customers with the most service calls, total calls, and international plans are the ones most likely to leave.
+The customers with the most service calls and total day charges are the ones most likely to leave.
 The turnover rate for this company was 15% on average.
 When the service calls increased the churn rated increased significantly.
-The increase in the call time and having an international plan also increased the churn rate.

 ## Next Steps